 We have been open about our willingness to review financial aid awards to compete with certain private institutions for students admitted under the regular decision plan.
 Unlike most institutions, the university states these principles openly to those offered first-year admission under the regular decision plan.
 While early decision students are not eligible to participate in this aid review process, they do receive awards consistent with students admitted under regular decision, and aren’t penalized for declaring Carnegie Mellon as their first choice.

 We use statistical modeling as an aid in the distribution of limited financial aid dollars.
 It is a strategic tool that helps us pursue our goal of increasing the quality of the student body while using our resources as effectively as possible.
 This modeling takes into account a student’s intended college major, academic and artistic talents, non-academic talents and abilities, as well as financial need.
-This approach to awarding financial aid is unique to Carnegie Mellon and has not been developed with the aid of any outside consultants.
+This approach to awarding financial aid is unique to Carnegie Mellon.

 Note: Carnegie Mellon bases your eligibility in part on the federal need-analysis formula and programs established by Congress.
 Congress may change the formula and programs through legislation or regulation.
 Changes in the formula or programs may affect your Carnegie Mellon aid eligibility.